Safer recruitment Vetting, disclosure and barring checks

 More information is available on the website of each disclosure service.

 Using an umbrella body

 If an organisation is not registered to apply directly to the disclosure service for criminal records checks, they can use an umbrella body.
-Details of umbrella bodies are available on the website of each nation’s disclosure service.
+Full lists of umbrella bodies are available on the website of each nation’s disclosure service.

 - Individuals can't ask for a criminal records check on themselves, unless they apply to Disclosure Scotland for a basic check (you don’t have to be Scottish to be able to do this).

 - You can’t request a criminal record check for individuals under 16 years old.

 - A criminal records check is only valid on the date stated on the certificate but:

 - people joining the Protecting Vulnerable Groups (PVG) scheme in Scotland will have their suitability to work with children checked regularly

 - in England and Wales, individuals who have a new DBS check can subscribe to the update service, which means they can keep their certificate up to date and take it with them to a new employer.